michael2012z/BitBible/markdown/Etheridge/files/1Thess.md

 7. For they who sleep, in the night sleep; and they who are drunken, in the night are drunken.

-8. But we who are sons of the day must be wakeful in our minds, and wear the mail-coatSheryono.
-Heb.
-Shiryon. of faith and of love, and put on the helmet of the hope of salvation.
+8. But we who are sons of the day must be wakeful in our minds, and wear the mail-coat

 9. For Aloha hath not appointed us to wrath, but to the possession of salvation in our Lord Jeshu Meshiha,